nixinator/katacoda-scenarios/nix-garbage-collection/step2.md

 `nix-store --query --requisites $(readlink $(which rg))`{{execute}}

-now3 we can see it's dependices
+now we can see it's RUNTIME dependices

+nix makes a distincation between runtime and buildtime dependices.

+to list ripgrep's bulld time dependices with

+`nix-store -qR $(nix-store -qd $(which rg))`{{execute}}